Queer Performance

 Entry requirements

-Applicants for Masters Programmes will be expected to have a good undergraduate degree in a related subject area.
-The College also encourages applications from those without formal qualifications who may be accepted on the basis of professional experience.
+Applicants for Masters programmes will be expected to have a good undergraduate degree in a related subject area.
+The College also encourages applications from those without formal qualifications who may be accepted based on professional experience.

-Please contact us at [email protected] for information on entry criteria if you are applying from outside the UK.
+Please get in touch with us at [email protected] for information on entry criteria if you are applying from outside the UK.
 You can also visit our international students page.

 Application Guidance